AnLau25/webProj1/README.md

-# React + Vite
+# Website project for SEG3525

-- Course SEG2505 at UO
+- Course SEG3525 at UO
 - First website project, service-oriented, Car Mechanic Shop
 - One pager
 - Using Bootstrap CSS framework for a dynamic and smooth UI